THE COLOR OF MUSIC

 Sidney Bechet, Louis Armstrong, and many others will be rendered from archival photographs of these musical giants of the 20th century.

-Pictured above is the main piece that defines this series,
+Pictured below is the main piece that defines this series,

 and it's titled Louis Armstrong: Between Two Worlds.